Pay a bill online....

 Yes.
 In order to sell your property you will need a certificate of compliance involving the storm water system.
 This process generally involves inspection of the sump pump system (including electric line to pump), footing drains, yard drains and downspouts.
 To schedule this inspection please call the Building Department at (716) 877-8801.

 Permits are required for all new construction including: additions, structural work, pools both above ground and in-ground, storage sheds, roofing and siding, gazebos, decks and many other miscellaneous items.
-Click here for Commercial building permit requirements.
-Click here for Residential building permit requirements.
+Any questions, please visit the Building Department page.

 Unfortunately, permit documents and plans prior to 1965 were destroyed.
 For permit documents after 1965 please contact the Building Department office at (716) 877-8801.